 Request a free sample copy or view report summary: Lateral Flow Assays Market Report

-The kits and reagents segment captured the largest market share of 66.50% in 2024 and is projected to register the fastest CAGR over the forecast period.
-Its growth is primarily driven by the increasing adoption of LFAs, which underscores the segment’s expanding role.
+Based on product, the kits and reagents segment captured the largest market share of 66.56% in 2025, driven by the increasing adoption of lateral flow assays, which underscores the segment’s expanding role.

-In 2024, the hospitals and clinics segment captured a significant market share, as these primary care settings remain essential for diagnosing, treating, and managing a wide range of medical conditions.
+Based on end-use, the hospitals and clinics segment captured a significant market share of 34.87% in 2025, as these primary care settings remain essential for diagnosing, treating, and managing a wide range of medical conditions.

-North America lateral flow assays industry captured the largest revenue share of 35.43% in 2024, driven by the widespread availability and affordability of state-of-the-art lateral flow assays.
+The North America lateral flow assays market captured the largest global revenue share of 35.43% in 2025, driven by the widespread availability and affordability of state-of-the-art LFAs.

-Grand View Research has segmented the global lateral flow assays market report based on product, application, technique, end use, and region:
+Grand View Research has segmented the global lateral flow assays market based on product, application, technique, end-use, and region:

 Lateral Flow Assays Product Outlook (Volume, Thousands; Revenue, USD Million, 2021 - 2033)